-• In order to add a class after the start date of a term, but before the tenth day of the class, the student will need to complete the Add/Drop Form and obtain the instructor's signature of approval to add the class late.

-• In order to add a class after tenth day (or the equivalent of tenth day for classes meeting less than 16 weeks), the student will need to complete the Add/Drop Form and obtain signature approval from both the instructor and the departmental academic Dean.
+- In order to add a class after the start date of a term, but before the tenth day of the class, the student will need to complete the Add/Drop Form and obtain the instructor's signature of approval to add the class late. - In order to add a class after tenth day (or the equivalent of tenth day for classes meeting less than 16 weeks), the student will need to complete the Add/Drop Form and obtain signature approval from both the instructor and the departmental academic Dean.
+Classes added after tenth day (or tenth day equivalent) will not be eligible for financial aid.